Course Outline

 4. Execution and Control of Project Progress

-• Reporting - methods for project monitoring.
+• Reporting - methods for monitoring and documenting project progress for government accountability

 5. Closing the Project

-6. Presentation of an Example of Work Organization in an IT Application
+6. Presentation of an Example of Work Organization in an IT Application for Government Projects

-7. Lego Game - Simulation of Work in the Classical Approach
+7. Lego Game - Simulation of Work in the Classical Approach for Government Projects

 Requirements